LappleApple/awesome-leading-and-managing/Onboarding.md

 - [How We Onboard New Employees Differently at Bizzabo](http://geeks.bizzabo.com/post/128481928604/how-we-onboard-new-employees-differently-at) - by Bizzabo.
 Takeaway: No deployments to production on your first day, but instead identify tools to make an impact.
 Most onboarding tasks are done solo, but "distracting" team members is okay.
 Also: All software/devstack setup is manual, so that people will know how to fix it when it breaks; and new hires are encouraged to give constructive feedback about the product.

+- [How Your Company Can Support Junior Engineers](http://firstround.com/review/my-lessons-from-interviewing-400-engineers-over-three-startups/) - by Randall Kanna.
+Takeaway: An Eventbrite post on how strategy, clear expectations and training help.

 - [The New Grad Rotation Program: Optimizing Team Fit And Enhancing Collaboration](https://engineering.mongodb.com/post/the-new-grad-rotation-program-optimizing-team-fit-and-enhancing-collaboration/) - by Judah Schvimver.
 Takeaway: why MongoDB starts new hires on a "rotation" through multiple teams, and how this enables them and the org to find the best fit and increase empathy.

 - [Onboarding Plan](https://github.com/heddle317/onboarding/blob/master/onboarding_plan.md) - by Kate Heddleston.
 A four-week plan with exercises and more info.